China throws Trump a curveball ahead of his meeting with Kim

 The "situation on the Peninsula" refers to not only the tension over North Korea's nuclear program, but the presence of US troops to the south and the outlying waters where US and South Korean militaries regularly conduct naval exercises.

 "To the US, denuclearization is denuclearization of North Korea.
-To Kim Jong Un, denuclearization applies to the whole peninsula, which includes the South," said David Maxwell, retired US Army Special Forces Colonel and a fellow at the Institute of Korean American Studies.
+To Kim Jong Un, denuclearization applies to the whole peninsula, which includes the South," said David Maxwell, retired US Army Special Forces colonel and a fellow at the Institute of Korean American Studies.

 "When the regime talks denuclearization, they require the South Korea-US alliance to be ended, US troops removed from the peninsula and an end to extended deterrence and the nuclear umbrella.
 Once that condition is met, then the North will begin the process of denuclearization," he said.